HL7/PDDI-CDS/pages/_includes/documentation.md

 -2.
 Translating the KR to CQL  -- after investigation on our part, refering to possibility of using the publicly available CDS Authoring tool -- this will be simple --- libraries to import, specifying the FHIR terminology profile, utility functions, logic

-+This section contains documentation for implementers from both the clinical and technical perspectives.
-The process documentation describes the assumptions and decisions made, as well as a functional description of the recommendations.
-The integration documentation describes the overall approach and documents the artifacts contained in the IG, while the implementation documentation provides developer-level documentation on how to use the artifacts.

 -3.
-Implementing CDS Hooks and PlanDefinition to receive CDS requests medication-request or medication-prescribe and return the cards with actions
+Implementing CDS Hooks and PlanDefinition to receive CDS requests medication-request or medication-prescribe and return the cards with actions (since general to both artifacts consider moving to start.md?)

 -4.
 Implementing the CDS Service - including how to load the Library, PlanDefinition, and where value sets reside....
 +## Warfarin + NSAIDs